 (1) Muscarella LF.
 Use of ethylene-oxide gas sterilisation to terminate multidrug-resistant bacterial outbreaks linked to duodenoscopes.
 BMJ Open Gastroenterol 2019 Aug 5;6(1):e000282. || (2) Mehta AC, Muscarella LF.
 Related “Superbug” Infections.
 Chest 2019 Aug 14;pii:S0012-3692(19)31457-6. || (3) Muscarella LF.
 Risk of transmission of carbapenem-resistant Enterobacteriaceae and related “superbugs” during gastrointestinal endoscopy.
 World J Gastrointest Endosc 2014 Oct 16;6(10):457-74.

-(Continued from above)
+(Article continues from above)

-In the context of pediatric mortality, the CDC has defined an influenza-associated death for surveillance purposes as “a death resulting from a clinically compatible illness that was confirmed to be influenza by an appropriate laboratory or rapid diagnostic test.”
-The CDC adds that there “should be no period of complete recovery between the illness and death,” and that influenza-associated deaths in individuals less than 18 years of age “should be reported.”
+This CDC definition elaborates that there “should be no period of complete recovery between the illness and death,” and that influenza-associated deaths “in all persons aged <18 years should be reported.”
 (While flu-associated deaths in children are nationally notifiable, states are not required to report to the CDC adult deaths related to influenza infection.)

 Influenza infection can range from asymptomatic illness to viral pneumonia and death.
 The seasonal “flu” is caused by influenza A and B viruses, and like COVID-19, it is a contagious respiratory illness.

 For instance, the Washington State Department of Health advises that “[o]nly lab-confirmed fatal cases are reportable.”
-According to this state’s reporting policies, which do not appear to distinguish between pediatric and adult cases, the purpose of reporting and surveillance of (laboratory confirmed) influenza-associated deaths is, in part, to determine mortality rates and to “detect emerging threats such as avian and other novel influenza strains.”
+According to this state’s reporting policies (which do not appear to distinguish between pediatric and adult cases), the purpose of reporting and surveillance of (laboratory confirmed) influenza-associated deaths is, in part, to determine mortality rates and to “detect emerging threats such as avian and other novel influenza strains.”

 Similarly, the North Carolina Department of Health and Human Services advises that, for both adult and pediatric cases, all influenza-associated deaths “are reportable to the Local Health Department.
 An influenza-associated death is defined for surveillance purposes as a death resulting from a clinically compatible illness that was confirmed to be influenza (any strain) by an appropriate laboratory or rapid diagnostic test.”